NarakuF/Microblog/README.md

     5. Modify message show page
     6. Modify js in `assets/js/app.js`

+#### Need to do
+    1. Unfollow
+    2. Like does not work after new message posted

 ## Deploy
   1. `git clone https://github.com/NarakuF/microblog.git`
   2. Manually set `$DIR` in `./deploy.sh`